trananh1992/Cpp2IL/README.md

 ## Credits

-This application is built primarily using .NET 6.0, but a .NET Framework 4.7.2 build is also published for legacy purposes.
+This application is built primarily using .NET 9.0, but a .NET Framework 4.7.2 build is also published for legacy purposes.

 It uses the following libraries, for which I am very thankful:

 (All are MIT licensed aside from XUnit which is Apache 2.0+MIT)

 - [iced](https://github.com/icedland/iced) disassembler for x86
-- [Capstone.NET](https://github.com/9ee1/Capstone.NET) for ARMv8 and ARMv7 disassembly.
+- [Capstone.NET](https://github.com/ds5678/Capstone.NET) for ARMv8 and ARMv7 disassembly, though its usage is deprecated in favor of:
+- My own [Disarm](https://github.com/SamboyCoding/Disarm) library for fully-managed ARMv8/ARM64 disassembly.
 - My own WasmDisassembler library for WebAssembly disassembly.
 This can be found in the `WasmDisassembler` subdirectory.
 - [Pastel](https://github.com/silkfire/Pastel) for the console colours.
 - [CommandLineParser](https://github.com/commandlineparser/commandline) so I didn't need to write one myself.
 - [AsmResolver](https://github.com/Washi1337/AsmResolver) for any output formats which produce managed .NET assemblies.
 - [xUnit](https://github.com/xunit/xunit) for the unit tests.
-- [IndexRange](https://github.com/bgrainger/IndexRange) to port System.Index and System.Range back to netstandard2.0.
-- [Nullable](https://github.com/manuelroemer/Nullable) to port nullable attributes back to netstandard2.0.

-In addition to the above, the GUI Project uses:
-- [Avalonia](https://github.com/AvaloniaUI/Avalonia) as a GUI framework.
-- [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit/) for the text editor.
+- [AssetRipper.CIL](https://github.com/AssetRipper/AssetRipper.CIL) for filling stub method bodies with IL that decompiles cleanly.
-- [TextMateSharp](https://github.com/danipen/TextMateSharp) for the syntax highlighting.
+- [AssetRipper.Primitives](https://github.com/AssetRipper/AssetRipper.Primitives) for unity version handling.

+The net472 build uses the following additional libraries:
+- [System.ValueTuple](https://www.nuget.org/packages/System.ValueTuple/) for value tuples in .NET Framework.
+- [PolySharp](https://github.com/Sergio0694/PolySharp/) (licensed under the MIT license) for polyfilling newer runtime features in .NET Framework.

+Some plugins also use additional libraries:
-Finally, the OrbisPkg plugin uses [LibOrbisPkg](https://github.com/maxton/LibOrbisPkg), which is licensed under the LGPL, version 3.
+- The OrbisPkg plugin uses [LibOrbisPkg](https://github.com/maxton/LibOrbisPkg), which is licensed under the LGPL, version 3.
+- The ControlFlowGraph plugin uses [DotNetGraph](https://github.com/vfrz/DotNetGraph), which is licensed under the MIT license, for creating dot files.
+- The Pdb plugin uses [AssetRipper.Bindings.MsPdbCore](https://github.com/AssetRipper/AssetRipper.Bindings.MsPdbCore), which is licensed under the MIT license.

 Cpp2IL is (very loosely, at this point) based off of [Il2CppDumper](https://github.com/Perfare/Il2CppDumper), which I forked in 2018 and removed a lot of code, rewrote a lot, and added a lot more.
 But at its core, it's still got some dumper left